-it is wonderful to know that there are resources for our marginalized families out there.
-Keep up the great work in the community!!”
+it is wonderful to know that there are resources for marginalized families out there.
+Keep up the great work in the community!!

 This is a project to increase access to fresh and affordable foods.
-The markets run twice a month throughout the year in different west end locations like community leagues and parks.
+Our Affordable Produce Markets run twice a month throughout the year in different west end locations like community leagues and parks.
 By utilizing bulk buying, retail relationships, and healthy food donations, we are able to offer fresh foods to our community at 30-50% lower than grocery store prices.
 We distribute around 1000lbs of food per market and try to source as many culturally-appropriate foods as we can.
-Anyone is welcome to attend the markets which creates a space of diversity, inclusivity, helps to reduce stigma, and provides a space for community members to connect with one another.
+Anyone is welcome to attend the markets, which creates a space of diversity and inclusivity, while providing a place for community members to connect with one another.

 I went to the last market in Canora, and plan to go again…I was so happily surprised my bag of groceries was only $7.00 that I nearly cried.
 Food4Good is a very good thing.

-My son who is a single dad of three and daughter have also had the pleasure and delight and are so impressed with walking out with two bags of fresh veggies and fruit for all under 7 dollars. ..
+My son who is a single dad of three and daughter have also had the pleasure and delight of attending the market and are so impressed with walking out with two bags of fresh veggies and fruit for all under 7 dollars.

 I just wanted to tell you how much [we] enjoyed our afternoon, preparing the Vietnamese Salad and Enchiladas.
 We met some lovely people, and couldn't believe how much we took home, for such an amazingly small amount of money.

 I enjoyed the community collaboration, a long lost art.